 VIDIZMO, on the other hand, allows you to categorize your video files into playlists, collections or categories.
 You can also add tags to videos using AI, add any custom attributes of choice (Location, author name, instructor name etc.), search using transcripts, faces objects and much more.
 All of this helps you in better organizing video content as use increases.

 Learn More About Search in VIDIZMO.

-- Platform branding, UI and feature customization
+- Platform Branding and UI

 Learn More About VIDIZMO White-label VOD Platform.